Browse Articles

 Sections

-A section allow you to specify a region of content within a layout.
+A section allows you to specify a region of content within a layout.
 It expects one parameter which is the name of the section.
 If you don’t provide that, an exception will be thrown.
 A section in a layout page can be defined by using the following code.

 @section header{